 Can I Be Treated by My Regular Doctor?

-For the first four weeks (28 days) of your treatment, your employer chooses your doctor.
-Once those 28 days pass, you can change doctors by asking your employer and its insurance company in writing.
+For the first four weeks (28 days) of your medical treatment, your employer chooses your doctor.
+Once those 28 days pass, you can get an independent medical examination by asking your employer and its insurance company in writing.

 Michigan law does not require injured workers to obtain authorization from the insurance company or employer to receive treatment, provided treatment is reasonably necessary.